infinum/frontend-handbook/Susy/Guide.md

 </div>
 ```

-This would allow the first column to be on the row on its own (and take half the container width) while the other two columns will go to the second row.
+This would allow the first column to be in the row on its own (and take half of the container width) while the other two columns would go into the second row.

 ### Gallery
 The `gallery` mixin is used when you need a varying number of same-height columns.
-As the name suggest, it makes creating a gallery grid easy.
+As the name suggests, it makes creating a gallery grid easy.

-The `gallery` mixin is very similiar to the span mixins, except there will be no need to define the first or last element.
-(It allows for a dynamic number of items as such)
+The `gallery` mixin is very similiar to the span mixins, except there is no need to define the first or the last element (it allows for a dynamic number of items as such).

 If items are not of the same height, a strange floating issue will occur - consider using break with span in that case.